Q: What is Amazon Pinpoint?

 Q: Who owns the data in Amazon Pinpoint?

-Customers own their data in Amazon Pinpoint.
+A: Customers own their data in Amazon Pinpoint.
 Amazon Web Services does not own or monetize the data customers collect, and does not share it with third parties.
 We may use the data to improve the service, monitor the health of the service, and provide technical support to you.
 As with any other AWS service, customers are responsible for how they use the tools we provide; this responsibility includes providing any necessary notice or opt-outs to end users and complying with applicable law.

 Q: What services and tools does Amazon Pinpoint provide?

-Amazon Pinpoint includes a console designed for marketers and developers to use.
+A: Amazon Pinpoint includes a console designed for marketers and developers to use.
 The console provides capabilities to configure communication channels, manage audiences and segmentation, manage and run campaigns, create and manage message templates, create and manage engagement schedules and analyze user engagement.
 Standard analytics includes: active users, user activities, sessions, user retention, campaign efficacy and user channel engagement metrics.
 You can create custom analytics to integrate custom attributes and drive analytics for sales conversion, funnel reporting, product adoption by segment and any other metric required to support the business.

 Q: I already use Amazon SNS or Amazon SES.
 What do I gain by switching to Amazon Pinpoint?

-In typical Amazon SNS and Amazon SES use cases, you have to set up your application to manage each message's audience, content, and delivery schedule.
+A: In typical Amazon SNS and Amazon SES use cases, you have to set up your application to manage each message's audience, content, and delivery schedule.
 These same features are built in to Amazon Pinpoint.
 With Amazon Pinpoint, you can create message templates, delivery schedules, highly-targeted segments, and full campaigns.

 Q: What data does Amazon Pinpoint store without using SDKs and instrumentation?

-Amazon Pinpoint can store four different types of data:
+A: Amazon Pinpoint can store four different types of data: